pfrazee/pfrazee.github.io/_posts/2016-08-10-beaker-browser-0.1.md

 layout: post
 title: Beaker Browser 0.1 - Navigate sites on IPFS and Dat
 banner: beaker.jpg
+thumb: beaker-thumb.png
+desc: Beaker is a new browser for IPFS and Dat.
+It's licensed MIT, and supports plugins for adding new protocols and Web APIs.
+Beaker was started two months ago...
 ---

 [Beaker Browser](https://github.com/pfrazee/beaker) version 0.1.0 has been released today.